Skip to main content

 kubectl create clusterrolebinding <clusterrolebinding_name> --clusterrole=cluster-admin --serviceaccount=kube-system:<serviceaccount_name>

-Specify <clusterrolebinding_name> is the group name for the new user.
+Specify <clusterrolebinding_name> — group name for the new user.

 export TOKENNAME=$(kubectl -n kube-system get serviceaccount/<serviceaccount_name> -o jsonpath='{.secrets[0].name}')

-4. Add the decoded token from the secret to the TOKEN environment variable:
+4. Add to the environment variable TOKEN decoded token from the secret:

 export TOKEN=$(kubectl -n kube-system get secret $TOKENNAME -o jsonpath='{.data.token}' | base64 --decode)